carlynorama/swift-cmake/README.md

 Interestingly enough, preserved linking even when Package.swift was commented out... until quit and restarted!

-Was trying to not use a Package.swift because target project is a bit more free form, but can maybe just add a sacrificial one with a path: "." to just get along.
+Was trying to not use a Package.swift because target project is a bit more free form, and including one seems misleading.
+But can maybe just add a sacrificial one with a path: "." to just get along in VSCode.
 Add to gitignore?

 (swift-driver version: 1.112.3 Apple Swift version 6.0 (swiftlang-6.0.0.6.8 clang-1600.0.23.1))